yarafe/Test/Sentinel/fgt-microsoft-sentinel.md

 ### Validation and Connectivity Check

+The following command can be used to check the log statistics sent from FortiGate:
+<pre><code>
+diagnose test application syslogd 4
+</code></pre>

 To validate that the syslog daemon is running on the TCP port and that the AMA is listening, run this command:
 <pre><code>
 netstat -lnptv